 After an accident that results in serious injuries, you may feel stressed over the impending medical bills, the changes to your life, and the burdens on your family.
 You should not handle this situation on your own.
 Instead, you should seek legal guidance and representation so that you can fully understand your options and pursue the person or company responsible for your injuries.
-If you were injured in Florida, you should contact Freeman Injury Law.
-We have offices in Miami, Plantation, West Palm Beach, and Maitland/Orlando, from which we represent victims injured in car crashes, truck accidents, motorcycle accidents, slip and falls, construction accidents, incidents of medical malpractice, and many other accidents.
-Our West Palm Beach personal injury attorneys have decades of combined experience, and we charge no fees unless we get compensation for our clients.
+You should contact Freeman Injury Law.

 Many car accidents occur because one or more drivers acted negligently.
 In Florida, you must usually show a serious injury to go beyond no-fault insurance coverage and sue another driver.
 To establish another driver's negligence in court, a personal injury attorney in the West Palm Beach area would need to show that the other driver owed you a duty, the other driver breached that duty, there was actual and proximate causation, and you suffered damages.
 All drivers have a duty to use reasonable care when operating their cars, and there are many ways that they can breach that duty.
 A breach of duty may occur when a driver texts or otherwise gets distracted behind the wheel, drives while drunk, runs a red light or stop sign, or drives while excessively fatigued, among many other examples.Truck Accidents